rixo/js-refactor/README.md

 ## Changelog

+### v0.7.2 on 2016-06-30
+*	Use original debug package to solve install failures, fix #8, #15
+* Support different styles for references/mutations/declaration
+* Fix #14

 ### v0.7.0 on 2016-06-24
 *	Upgrade to babylon 6, enable all ES next syntax (include stage 0 features like bind operator) and JSX, Flow... all features babel support.
 	Babylon 6 is not compatible with estools, so we change to babel-traverse, and rewrite and simplify the implementations, it should also fix all issues